Wire-Network/wire-docs/docs/wire-hub/manage-wire-identities.md

 ### Step 1: Access Wire Identity Section

-In the sidebar, locate the **Wire Identity** section.
+Open the Connection sidebar by clicking on your address in the top right of the website, then locate the **Wire Identity** section.
 You will see your currently active Wire account displayed with an `active` permission.

 <BrowserWindow url="https://pre.wire.network/">
       <img src="/img/pre-hub-change-wire-identity.png" alt="pre-hub-change-wire-identity" />